canonical/sphinx-docs-starter-pack/docs/how-to/add-documentation-testing.rst

     spread --list

-The terminal should respond with a single line representing the test for ``example_tutorial``:
+The terminal should respond with all the tests defined in ``spread.yaml``.
+For example:

 .. terminal::
-    :dir: spread_test_example
+    :dir: project_name

     spread --list

-    multipass:ubuntu-24.04-64:tests/example_tutorial

-Now let's run the Spread test for ``example_tutorial``:
+    multipass:ubuntu-24.04-64:tests/example_documentation_test

+Run all Spread tests locally with ``spread``.
+You can also run a single Spread test by specifying it like so:

 .. code-block:: bash

-    spread -vv -debug multipass:ubuntu-24.04-64:tests/example_tutorial
+    spread -vv -debug multipass:ubuntu-24.04-64:tests/example_documentation_test

-The test can take several minutes to complete.
+Depending on the complexity of your test, Spread can take several minutes to complete.
 The ``-vv -debug`` flags provide useful debugging information as the test runs.

 Validate the Spread test results
 --------------------------------